dimitrijer/website/posts/2022-01-15-building-ryzen-htpc-part1.md

 title: Building a Low-power Ryzen HTPC, Part I
 ---

-It's a little embarassing, really.
+It's a little embarrassing, really.
 I've used computers in various shapes and forms since I was 7, yet I've never built one.
 Given I had some free time and a a bit of cash on the side, I decided to build a home HTPC / NAS.